Study: Mosquitoes can distinguish between tastes — which makes them bite some people more than others

 Date:

-Mosquitoes are likely to be able to distinguish tastes — some of which affect the insectʼs appetite and biological processes.
-A combination of salts from human sweat and amino acids on the skin makes mosquitoes bite people.
+Mosquitoes can probably distinguish between tastes—some of which affect the insectsʼ appetite and biological processes.
+Mosquitoes are attracted to humans by a combination of salts from human sweat and amino acids on the skin.

-During the study, experts tested 46 taste compounds of various origins on tiger mosquitoes.
-Taste neurons of mosquitoes react differently to stimuli.
-For example, sugars excite many neurons and cause appetite, while bitter compounds are depressing.
+During the study, the researchers tested 46 taste compounds of different origins on tiger mosquitoes.
+Mosquito taste neurons respond differently to stimuli.
+For example, sugars excite many neurons and cause appetite, while bitter compounds suppress them.

-It turned out that separately salt and some amino acids, which are usually contained in human sweat, only in combination increase the appetite of mosquitoes.
+In addition, it turned out that salt and certain amino acids, which are usually found in human sweat, alone only increase the appetite of mosquitoes in combination.

-"We think this may be part of the reason why some of us are bitten by mosquitoes much more than others," said one of the researchers.
+"We think this may be part of the reason why some of us are bitten by mosquitoes much more often than others," the scientist concluded.

 Thanks to this finding, scientists will be able to develop drugs that will protect people from mosquito bites, especially those that carry diseases such as malaria, dengue fever and the Zika virus.